 However, Medicare does not cover everything.
 There are some big holes to be aware of:

 Prescription drugs: You can purchase a separate Part D prescription-drug policy or a Medicare Advantage plan to supplement.
 Sign up for these policies can take place at the time of enrolling in Medicare or when you lose coverage.
 Policy changes can take place every fall during open enrollment.
 The Medicare Finder is a good tool for comparing costs and coverages.

-Long – term care: These costs can be huge!
-According to a study by Genworth, a room in an assisted living facility cost $48,612 and the average cost of a private room in a nursing home was $102,000 in 2019.
+Long-term care: These costs can be huge!
+According to a study by Genworth, a room in an assisted living facility costs $48,612 and the average cost of a private room in a nursing home was $102,000 in 2019.
 The use of a home health care aid was $52,624 based on 44 hours/week.
 Medicare offers coverage for some skilled nursing services but not for help with things like bathing or dressing.
 You can purchase a long-term care policy to fill in the gap.

 Usually, Medicare doesn’t cover eye exams or glasses.
 Some Medicare Advantage plans do, or you can purchase a supplemental policy or use a previously established HSA.

 Medicare does not cover hearing aid costs, which can run as much as $3,250 per ear.
 Some Medicare Advantage plans do or again, you can use a previously established HSA.